Smartcalling/SmartCalling-iOS/README.md

 }
 ```

-You can refer to the Example application code hosted on SmartCalling iOS SDK GitHub page.
+You can refer to the Example application code hosted on SmartCalling iOS Library GitHub page.

 ## Background App Refresh